dcunited001/dcunited001.github.io/_posts/2016-10-12-cosmic-disruption-of-conflict-theory.md

 So what have you, in 2050, if you find yourself amoung the former population?
 War, destruction, tragedy and more of the same!
 Furthermore, you now have the shared archetype of technological disaster and ruinous war.
-What fosters and foments conflict more than fear?
-In the context of FDR's quote, we should propagate this horrendous vision of a bizarro future, so that our children can leverage it as indemnity and collateral on an investment of immeasurable return.
+What fosters ignorance and foments conflict more than fear?
+In the context of FDR's quote, we should understand this horrendous vision of a bizarro future, so that our children can leverage it as indemnity and collateral on an investment of immeasurable return.
 Imagine the disposition of the former and latter
 populations: which one is better prepared to handle the future after 2050?
-The one with the quasi-deluvian, Noahide archetype of global disaster?
+The one with the quasi-diluvian, Noahide archetype of global disaster?
 Or the population who invested in life and infrastructure?

 As for this proposed era of peace stemming from the economic